cyberrangecz/docs/docs/user-guide-basic/sandbox-agenda/pool.md

 !!! info "Retry stage"
     If one of the stages fails, you can restart the failed stage by clicking on the retry icon :bootstrap-cached-circle:{ .icon } which appears next to the stages.
 Keep in mind that as of now only the second and third stage can be restarted.

 Stage details of the sandbox are available by clicking on **sandbox name**.
-To see details of stage execution, click the **Stage detail** button of the given stage.
-In case that stage fails, the error message should be available there.
+This page contains log outputs of each stage during the allocation process.
+This allows you to watch live logs and debug potential issues during the allocation process.

+If scrolled to the bottom of the log output, new log lines will be automatically shown as they arrive.
+Once the stage finished, the next stage will be automatically focused.

+* To **navigate between stages,** either **click the stage icon** at the top or **click into the contents** of the neighboring stage on either side of screen.
+* To see **metadata of a stage**, expand the detail by clicking on the stage name
+* **Toolbar** under the stage name allows you to:
+    * **Fullscreen** the log output
+    * Toggle **soft wrap** of log lines
+    * **Copy** log content to clipboard
+    * Scroll to **top/bottom** of log output

 ![allocation-request-stages](../../img/user-guide-basic/sandbox-agenda/pool/allocation-request-stages.png)